psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 The fourth example differs from the third one only from the deactivated domain validation.
 This can be useful when we running a local NTS server with certificates without a registered domain.

 The other entries in the configuration file are optional and are used to record statistics and log files.
 The descriptions as well as the complete parameter list (incl.
-NTS) can be found in ntp_conf.adoc.
+NTS) can be found in `ntp_conf.adoc`.
 Here only very briefly described:

 ```bash
 server <name>:  The destination NTP time server (DNS name or IP address)